Andrettin/Metternich_old/README.md

 https://github.com/Andrettin/Iron-Barons

 To play it, compile the engine and run it with the Iron Barons root directory as the engine's working directory.

+The engine is licensed under the MIT license, see the LICENSE file for details.